als244/ml_dataflow/README.md

 For example:

 `test/transformerDemo 80 20 2048 1` will train the 1B model architecture (causal attention, next token prediction).
 The sequence length is set to 2048 tokens.
 The memory capacities are set to enforce <= 80 GB of host memory and <= 20 GB of device memory (where XXX GB is defined as XXX * 2^30 bytes).

+**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels such as convolutions and MoE selecting/routing/combining*) is underway.
+You can try out a [simulator](https://dataflowsim.sunshein.net) for what this repo aims to accomplish in its final multi-worker form.

+The plan is to build a robust core of C libraries and create user-friendly Python bindings (at the various layers of stack) for convenient interfacing.
+Typical usage will have a similar API to most other training frameworks and only need to use the top-level bindings.

+A true interface will be released when the basic dataloading functionality is ready.

+The intial emphasis is for training; after this is working properly, focus will shift to inference.

 ----